Mix (Malaysian radio station): History

-Mix alongside sister channels Hitz and Lite was among the first privately owned English language radio stations to be broadcast in Malaysia was officially launched on 1 June 1996 as Mix FM on Astro's audio-only channels since the launch of the satellite network and Mix FM was launched into Malaysian FM airwaves on New Year's Day 1997 at midnight stroke MST.
+Mix, alongside sister channels Hitz and Lite, was among the first privately owned English language radio stations to be broadcast in Malaysia, having launched into the airwaves in January 1997 after being one of Astro's audio-only channels since the launch of the satellite network in October the year before.
 The country had only one English language radio station before this, which was the government-owned Radio Malaysia Channel 4.

-Mix FM opening on 1 June 1996 as Adult contemporary format focusing classic hits songs mainly from the 1980s.
+Originally, the radio station mainly focused on 1980s music in its fare.

 On January 1, 2018, the station (along with 10 other radio stations) dropped the suffix "FM" from its brand name as part of the Astro Radio’s major rebranding project to focus on digital platform.
 A new logo was also unveiled.

 Beginning August 2021, MIX changed its radio jingles/sweepers on the radio to "Mix FM" (along with its sister stations, Hitz and Lite).
-Therefore, hinting that the radio station itself might go through another rebranding in the near future.